Phone-GWP-group

 • UK residents cook 19,000 tonnes of turkey over the festive period.

-• UK consumers typically use over 4,500 tonnes of tin foil when preparing and storing Turkey and other Christmas foods.
+• UK consumers typically use over 4,500 tonnes of tin foil when preparing and storing turkey and other Christmas foods.

-• The carbon footprint of cooking all these Christmas dinners is the same as a single car travelling around the globe 6,000 times.
+• The carbon footprint of cooking all of these Christmas dinners is the same as a single car travelling around the globe 6,000 times.

 A turkey alongside Christmas food packaging